TTeige/TTeige.github.io/about.md

 I recently joined NAV in November 2018 after completing a Master of Computer Science degree from the Arctic University of Norway.

-While studying I worked both for the Chemistry department on [META-pipe](https://mmp.sfb.uit.no/) a genome analytic tool and for the History department using machine learning models to analyze census records to extract handwritten numbers and text.
+While studying I worked for the Chemistry department on [META-pipe](https://mmp.sfb.uit.no/) a genome analytic tool.

+I also worked the History department using machine learning models to analyze census records from 1950 to extract handwritten numbers and text from the structured documents.